ShaliniMNarang/planner/README.md

 - Shalini Narang
 - Puja Kawale (https://www.linkedin.com/in/puja-kawale-126a1357)

+### Project -

-### Introduction to "Event Wedding Planner"
+### Introduction to Application
+Wedding is an important occasion.
+It becomes difficult to manage the occasion and arrangements from different channels.
+Nowadays we have wedding planning companies who take complete responsibility of event with hefty budget.
+But, our solution is designed to target the public who have access to internet, knowledge to use the online services and want to save cost with not much manpower around.
+Application name : Event Wedding Planner
 This Application platforms a polished and straightforward catering focused on the creation and sending of electronic invitations.
-Users can create an event, fill in information fields pertaining to their wedding event, build a guest list, and finally send the invitation via e-mail out to individuals using their email contact list.
+Users can create an event, fill in information fields related to their wedding event, create a guest list, and conclusively send the invitation via e-mail out to guest using their email contact list.
 It also allows the user to upload event photos and comment on them.
 Website - http://eventplanner.themodestwhite.com

 ### Application UI
 ![Screenshot](welcome.png)